Comparison

 Pros

-• Lower cost below 1,000 contacts, Essentials at €11/mo
+• Lower cost below 1,000 contacts: Essentials at ~$13/mo, the cheapest paid plan in this comparison

 Cons